CALL FOR PAPERS

 - Violate the dual-submission policy for papers with more than 4 pages excluding references.

-- Long Papers (archival track) will be included in the official CVPR proceedings.
+- Archival track papers will be included in the official CVPR proceedings.

-- Extended Abstracts (non-archival track) will be linked on the workshop webpage and will not be included in the official proceedings.
+- Non-archival track papers (Short Papers and CVPR 2026 Dual Submissions) will be linked on the workshop webpage and will not be included in the official proceedings.

 - Papers will be peer reviewed under double-blind policy, and must be submitted online through the CMT submission system.